Transipedia/Reindeer-use-cases/README.md

 TTTGGTCTAGCTACAATGAAATCTCGATGGA
 ```

-The provided list corresponds to altered/mutated sequences from BRAF gene.
+The provided list corresponds to altered/mutated sequences from the BRAF gene.
 The most frequent mutations in the CCLE dataset (V600) were selected from the
 DepMap file  [CCLE_mutations.csv](https://depmap.org/portal/download/all/)
 (release 21Q4).
 The 31nt kmers were constructed with